I am a specialist barrister with expertise in Proceeds of Crime, Criminal Property Confiscation, financial crime and related areas.

 Immediately prior to being called to the bar I was inaugural Deputy Counsel for the Australian Federal Police, with responsibility for litigation under the Proceeds of Crime Act 2002 (Cth) in Western Australia, South Australia and the Northern Territory.

 A highlight of my time at the Australian Federal Police was working with the FBI, US Internal Revenue and the US Attorneys.
 I successfully oversaw the forfeiture of gold and silver bullion contributing to a total forfeiture of US$24 million, some of which is pictured.

 I was presented with a US Attorney's Award by the then US Ambassador to Australia, his Excellency Jeffrey Bleich, pictured.

-I was admitted as a barrister and solicitor in 2002 after graduating from the University of Western Australia.
+I joined Francis Burt Chambers as a barrister in 2014, after graduating from the University of Western Australia in 2002.

 In 2014 I completed the Bar Readers' Course and the Australian Bar Association's Trial Advocacy program.

 As well as receiving a prize for equal best performance in the advocacy program, I received the Chief Justice's prize for the best performed reader overall.

 Most of my cases are interesting.
 I have a personal interest in motor vehicles and recovering them for their owners is particularly rewarding.